Sheela Sharma

+Early life

 Born in Valsad district, Gujarat, she now lives in Mumbai.
 After completing her schooling from St Joseph's Convent School, Valsad, she studied at Siddharth College of Law, Mumbai.

+Personal life

 She is married to Subhash Sharma, a writer and director, who owns a production house in Mumbai.
 He is an FTII graduate.
 Her daughter Madalsa Sharma is also an actress in Indian television.